Title IX 101

 What is Title IX?

-Title IX of the Education Amendments of 1972 prohibits sex discrimination, including sexual violence, in educational programs and activities.
+Title IX of the Education Amendments of 1972 prohibits sex discrimination, including sexual harassment and violence, in educational programs and activities.
 All public and private schools, school districts, colleges and universities receiving federal funds must comply with Title IX.

 Here are some things you should know about your Title IX rights: